-The North Texas SBDC: One of four regional SBDC offices in Texas, it oversees SBDC activities in 49 counties and comprises 16 field centers including the Dallas SBDC, ISBDC, CGC and TAC; and
+The North Texas Small Business Development Center is one of four regional offices in Texas, it oversees SBDC activities in 49 counties and comprises 16 field centers.

-The BJPIED Testing Center: Provides for the community correspondence testing, credit by exam, ESL assessment, GED testing, National Food Protection Certification Program for food handlers as well as various national certifications, licensing and board exams for professional groups.
+The Testing Center provides for the community correspondence testing, credit by exam, ESL assessment, GED testing, National Food Protection Certification Program for food handlers as well as various national certifications, licensing and board exams for professional groups.

-For more information about any of these programs, please consult the BJPIED section at the back of the comprehensive District Catalog or call 214-565-5803.
+For more information about any of these programs, please consult the Bill Priest Institute section at the back of the comprehensive District Catalog or call 214-860-5803.

-VII.
+VIII.
 STUDENT DEVELOPMENT